shirsig/1Clean_Up/README.md

 /reload
 ```

-The buttons can be positioned on their frames by dragging while holding down the Alt-key.
+When holding down the Alt-key you can drag the buttons to position them on their frames.

-Alt-left-click on a bag item will permanently assign its slot to that item.<br/>
+**Alt-left-click** on a bag item will permanently assign its slot to that item.<br/>
-Alt-right-click on a bag slot will clear its assignment.
+**Alt-right-click** on a bag slot will clear its assignment.

 ### Sort order
 The primary sort order is: